sauvc/rulebook/rulebook.md

 All teams have to submit a video of their AUV prior to the competition.
 The video has to

 -  be maximum **5 minutes** long,
--  be submitted before February 8, 2019,
+-  be submitted before December 31, 2018,
 -  showcase the AUV swimming underwater for at least **10 seconds**.
 -  showcase the **operation and safety** of the [Kill Switch](#safety).